 - Initiatives that will be completed within one year.

-Awards will be made annually in amounts of at least $5,000.
+Awards will be made annually in amounts of a maximum of $5,000.
 As many initiatives as possible will be funded.
-The maximum annual amount available for all initiatives is $20,000.

 Application Process and Requirements